 Journalism Carr Van Anda Program

 The Carr Van Anda program allows School of Journalism majors to create an individualized course of study within the journalism framework.
-It is available to School of Journalism juniors with a 3.0 accumulative GPA in all work.
-The Carr Van Anda program includes the journalism core classes (5 classes) plus an approved selection of courses in journalism, media arts and studies or visual communication to equal 39 hours.
-Of the non-core class hours, a minimum of 12 hours must be in journalism.
-In addition, a student in this program must meet all journalism general liberal arts and specialization requirements and all Ohio University general education requirements.
-A student completing the Carr Van Anda program receives the Bachelor of Science in Journalism (BSJ), the same as journalism students in the news and information or strategic communication tracks.
+It includes the journalism core classes, plus an approved selection of courses in journalism, media arts and studies, or visual communication.
+A student in this program must meet all journalism general liberal arts requirements, minor, certificate, or specialization requirements, and all Ohio University general education requirements.
+A student completing the Carr Van Anda program receives the Bachelor of Science in Journalism (BSJ) and is prepared for multiple career opportunities in multimedia news, public relations and/or advertising.

 Change of Program Policy

-Students seeking to change their major to journalism follow the same requirements as external transfer applicants.
+Students seeking to change their major to journalism must follow the same requirements as external transfer applicants.